Saint Gregory the Great, Pope and Doctor

 c.
 540 – 604

-A gifted nobleman serves Rome, becomes a monk, and then a consequential Pope
+A gifted nobleman serves Rome, becomes a monk, and then a consequential pope

-When your salad is awesome, your parking space is amazing, and your internet connection is great, there’s a problem.
+When your salad is awesome, your car amazing, and your internet connection is great, there’s a problem.
 Overused superlatives diminish their own meaning and crowd the linguistic space reserved for things which are truly awesome, amazing, and great.
 Today’s saint sent the large missionary party that trekked across Europe and converted Saxon England to Catholicism, establishing a culture that endured for almost a millennium.
 That’s awesome!
 He wrote a theological work that was used for centuries by thousands of bishops to help them become more fatherly pastors.
 That’s amazing!
-Gregorian chant is named after him; he is one of the four Latin Fathers of the Church; he was the first pope to use Servant of the Servants of God as a papal title; he alone preserved the memory of Saint Benedict with a biography; he made revisions to the content and structure of the Mass, which are part of the liturgy until today; and he was the most impactful pope of the long span of centuries from the 500s to the 1000s.
-These accomplishments truly merit the title Great with which Saint Gregory has been justly crowned by history.
+Gregorian chant is named after him; he is one of the four Latin Fathers of the Church; he was the first pope to use “Servant of the Servants of God” as a papal title; he alone preserved the memory of Saint Benedict with a biography; he made revisions to the content and structure of the Mass which are part of the liturgy until today; and he was the most impactful pope of the long span of centuries from the 500s to the 1000s.
+That’s great!
+These accomplishments thus truly merit the title Great with which Saint Gregory has been justly crowned by history.

 Pope Saint Gregory the Great’s legacy in liturgy, pastoral doctrine, and miracles left a deep mark on medieval Europe and beyond.
 The Council of Trent in 1562 mandated the suppression of votive Mass cycles for the dead or for any other need.
-But the Council Fathers made one exception: Masses of Saint Gregory, a cycle of thirty Masses on thirty consecutive days for the release of a soul from purgatory, were not suppressed.
+But the Council Fathers made one exception: The Mass of Saint Gregory, a cycle of thirty Masses on thirty consecutive days for the release of a soul from purgatory, were not suppressed.
 Almost a thousand years after his death, Gregory’s memory was too venerable to suppress.
-He was an encourager of the encouragers, a bishop who modeled, strengthened, and explained how and why his fellow bishops should be fathers first and lords second.
+Gregory was an encourager of the encouragers, a bishop who modeled, strengthened, and explained how and why his fellow bishops should be fathers first and lords second.

 Pope Saint Gregory the Great, your example of holy leadership, of scholarly practicality, of balance between universal and local concerns, helps all Christians to weigh their many duties in a proper balance and to choose correctly what matters most to God and their own salvation.